When going to bed, people brush their teeth. They put on some loose, comfortable clothing. They tighten their bedsheets.

 Conversely, you may abandon all tech aids at bedtime and adopt your great-grandparent’s methods.

 If some app intrigues you, try it for a week or so.
 That gives you a chance to learn how to use it and see if you like its change.

 Help For Those Who Struggle With A Belief In a Higher Power

 Everyone goes through periods of doubt at one time or another.
-Some people feel foolish praying.
+Some people feel foolish about praying.
 On top of that, certain people don’t represent the official positions of their faiths very well.
 They fall far short of the ideals of their faith.
-It’s easy for someone standing on the outside to think “there’s no way I want to be any part of that.”
+It’s easy for someone standing on the outside to think, “there’s no way I want to be any part of that.”

 One way of getting the benefits of bedtime prayer while struggling with belief in a higher power is to “act as if.”
 Based on the work of psychologist William James, another way of describing the practice is to “fake it until you make it.”
-For example, if you’re not happy and you act as if you are, your mood can change.
-If you’re not feeling confident and you act as if you are, you can begin to feel confident.
+For example, if you’re not happy and act as if you are, your mood can change.
+If you’re not feeling confident and act as if you are, you can begin to feel confident.
 Act as if.
 It’s hard for the body to maintain a paradox.

-Remember there are plenty of physical paradoxes in the universe.
+Remember, there are plenty of physical paradoxes in the universe.
 It’s entirely rational to think there “could be” a God.
 It’s okay to struggle with doubt.
 Any worthwhile God can take your doubt.
 Don’t let doubt keep you from taking advantage of the benefits of bedtime prayer.

 How do you put yourself into a positive mindset for sleeping?
 Comment below.